Operation Tailwind: Aftermath

 Oliver and Smith were chastised but unrepentant.
 They put together a 77-page document supporting their side of the story; it included testimony from military personnel apparently confirming the use of sarin.
 Active and retired military personnel consulted by the media, including CNN's own military analyst, USAF Major General Perry Smith (ret), noted that a particularly strong, non-lethal formulation of "CS" teargas was used during Tailwind.
 But they said that it should not be confused with sarin, which is categorized as a weapon of mass destruction by the United Nations.
+Use of tear gas in warfare is prohibited by the Geneva Protocol of 1925.

 Several individuals who were sources for the reports, whose images were shown in the reports, or who were otherwise identified with the reports, brought other legal actions against CNN and Time Warner.
 These actions were combined by the Judicial Panel for Multidistrict Litigation and were assigned to the United States District Court in the Northern District of California.
 They became collectively known as the "Operation Tailwind" litigation.

 CNN and Time Warner defended its reports from claims of defamation, and most of these actions were dismissed by the court.
 In none of these cases did the court find that the original Tailwind reports had defamed anyone.

 A decision by the Ninth Circuit Court of Appeals in one of the cases states that the Tailwind reports did not defame the plaintiff who was a source for the reports.
 It noted that the plaintiff, in his interviews with CNN, "admitted the truth of each of the three facts he now challenges."
 The Ninth Circuit said that CNN may have subsequently defamed this source in its retraction broadcast's statement seeking to portray the source as "unreliable".
 The court concluded that the question of whether the source was defamed by CNN in that retraction broadcast "merits further development", and the appeals court remanded "this issue to the district court for further proceedings."